TestCodeRepeat/AiCounter/README.md

 existing Android & iOS projects.
 It is meant as a starting point for discussion on architecture and how to approach introducing new shared behavior and extracting shared behavior from existing native projects.

-In this example, we combine basic Todo and Counter functionality into a shared multiplatform module.
+In this example, we combine basic Todo and Counter functionality into a shared multiplatform module, and add this new module to an existing Android project.

 The shared module is exported as an XCFramework for existing native iOS github project, and integrated with an existing Android project as a standard gradle module.